Abhisek-GenEvo/Bagworm/README.md

-Codes and steps associated with "Life inside a Bag: Multi-omics insights into the bagworm species Eumeta crameri"
+Codes and steps associated with the study "Life inside a Bag: Multi-omics insights into the bagworm species Eumeta crameri"

 Abhisek Chakraborty et al., Vineet k.
 Sharma lab, IISER Bhopal, India